Frequently asked questions

 Some on campus service units that would normally be open with full access to the internal university community or students may be by appointment only or virtual.
 Please make contact with the unit or check respective webpages for service hours and directions.

 5. What do I need to do before returning?

 A checklist has been prepared to help employees prepare for return to campus.

 1. What services including food services will be available on campus?

 - The University Centre seating area is set up for staff to use the space while maintaining safety protocols.
 Within the University Centre:

-- Coffee, beverages and food at the Mustang Sally’s location (note: Mustang Sally’s will not be open under that brand name and with the usual menu).
-Hours of operation will be shared prior to Feb.
-1.
+- Secret Sandwich Society: coffee, beverages and food at the Mustang Sally’s location (note: Mustang Sally’s will not be open under that brand name and with the usual menu).

 - The Attic is open from 10 a.m. – 3 p.m. daily.
 The Attic contains snacks, mail stamps, soft drinks and bottled drinks.